OHDSI/Broadsea/README.md

 #### Run Broadsea on a remote server

-Specify the IP address or host name of the remote server in the BROADSEA_HOST environment variable.
+In Section 1 of the .env file, set BROADSEA_HOST as the IP address or host name (without http/https) of the remote server.

 ### Docker profiles